-(U 1.
+©1.
 INTRODUCTION

-Under any taxation law, registration is the most fundamental requirement for the identification of persons liable to pay tax thereby ensuring tax compliance in the economy.
-Under the indirect tax regime, without registration, a person can neither collect tax from his customers nor claim any credit of tax paid by him.
-It is the first step towards becoming compliant under any tax law.
+Under any taxation law, registration is the most fundamental requirement for identification of tax payers ensuring tax compliance in the economy.
+It is the first step towards becoming GST complaint.
+Under indirect tax regime, without registration, a person can neither collect tax from his customers nor claim any credit of tax paid by him.

-Registration under GST legally recognizes a person as a supplier of goods or services or both and legally authorizes him to collect taxes from his customers and pass on the credit of the taxes paid on the goods or services supplied to the purchasers/recipients.
-He can claim the input tax credit of taxes paid and can utilize the same for payment of taxes due on the supply of goods or services.
+Registration legally recognizes a person as supplier of goods or services or both and legally authorizes him to collect taxes from his customers and pass on the credit of the taxes paid on the goods or services supplied to the purchasers/recipients.
+He can claim the input tax credit of taxes paid and can utilize the same for payment of taxes due on supply of goods or services.
 Registration ensures the seamless flow of input tax credit from suppliers to recipients at the national level.

 Under GST law, a supplier is required to obtain State-wise registration.
 There is no concept of a centralized registration under GST like the erstwhile service tax regime.
 A supplier has to obtain registration in every State/UT from where he makes a taxable supply provided his aggregate turnover exceeds a specified threshold limit.
-Such a supplier is not required to obtain registration in a State/UT from where he makes only a non-taxable supply.
+Thus, he is not required to obtain registration from a State/UT from where he makes a non-taxable supply.

-Since registration in GST is PAN based, once a supplier is liable to register in any one State, he has to obtain registration in each of the States/UTs in which he makes taxable supply under the same PAN.
+Since registration in GST is PAN based, once a supplier is liable to register, he has to obtain registration in each of the States/UTs in which he operates under the same PAN.
 Further, he is normally required to obtain single registration in a State/UT.
-However, where he has multiple places of business in a State/UT, he has an option either to get a single registration for said State/UT [wherein he can declare one place as principal place of business (PPoB) and the other places/branches as additional place(s) of business (APoB)] or to get separate registrations for each place of business in such State/UT.
+However, where he has multiple places of business in a State/UT, he has the option either to get a single registration for said State/UT [wherein it can declare one place as principal place of business (PPOB) and other branches as additional place(s) of business (APOB)] or to get separate registrations for each place of business in such State/UT.